-Consider this Part 2 of 3.
+Consider this Part 2.
 Earlier this month I wrote about the earliest takes on ChatGPT, zooming in on how it could be really good for media literacy education.
 Now we know more.
 So below another dimension of this new technology with a cautionary note....
 Ok, the dark side.
-I don't usually go "there," because, well, our brains typically do, by default, whenever a new technology emerges, and … [Read more...] about Then there’s the flip side of ChatGPT
+I don't usually go "there," because, well, our brains typically do, by default, whenever a new technology emerges, and there … [Read more...] about Then there’s the flip side of ChatGPT

 This may not be the Internet safety look-back on 2018 you’d expect, what with all the news about data breaches, “fake news,” “tech addiction,” algorithmic bias, election manipulation, hate speech, etc., etc. Not a pretty picture.
 But it’s also not the whole picture.
 By definition, the news reports airline crashes, not safe landings.
 Even if 2018 was truly unique, though, with bad news the … [Read more...] about Digital safety, wellbeing: 2018 highlights (Part 1)